DataDog/datadogpy/DEVELOPMENT.md

 We use `tox` to run tests.
 You can find the [tox.ini](/tox.ini) config in the root directory.
 We create 2 environments:
-- The Default environment: It will run all Unit tests, Performance test and Integration tests not marked as `admin_needed`.
+- Default environments: they will run all Unit, Performance and Integration tests not marked as `admin_needed`.
   - Execute this with the `tox` command.
-- The `integration-admin` environment: It will only run integration test marked with the `admin_needed` marker.
+- The explicit `integration-admin` environment: It will only run integration tests marked with the `admin_needed` marker.
   - Tests marked as `admin-needed` need an API and APP Key with admin permissions.
   - __!!!WARNING!!!__ These tests will use these keys to do destructive changes on your Datadog account.
     - __Never use keys for an organization that contains anything important!__.